 The introduction of the r parameter allowed for the same parameterization of the flat band condition as the original Kagome lattice but with a modified (complex) phase.
-Further, this parameterization also allows us to interpret t(1+r) as hopping within the unit cell and t(1-r)and hopping outside the unit cell (because this is the term in the Bloch Hamiltonian associated with the translation phase factor).
+Further, this parameterization also allows us to interpret t(1+r) as hopping within the unit cell and t(1-r) and hopping outside the unit cell (because this is the term in the Bloch Hamiltonian associated with the translation phase factor).
 For r > 0, it would correspond to bringing the 3 atoms closer together (without altering the lattice constant) towards one corner of the unit cell, as shown in Fig. 5.
 For r < 0 the deformation takes the atoms toward the other corner of the unit cell.
-This deformation is analogous to the 'breathing' anisotropy considered in frustrated Kagomé lattices [64].
-Further, the case with r > 1 corresponds to negative $t{inter}$ , which is equivalent to having a $\pi$ phase attached to the hopping element.
+Further, the case with r > 1 corresponds to negative t{inter} , which is equivalent to having a π phase attached to the hopping element.
 This case will be discussed in more detail in the next subsection.